fgmart/fgmart.github.io/_pages/grad.md

 Please see more information at the &#147;Funding Opportunities&#148;
 tab at the PhD &#147;apply&#148; link above.

+**What kind of research can I do?**

+Please see the [CS Department's research areas web page](https://sciences.utsa.edu/computer-science/research/), which includes a list of faculty members in each area.

+During your first year as a doctoral student, you will engage in a structured process for you to find your PhD advisor.

+Based on your existing interests, you are welcome to reach out to faculty during your application process and after acceptance to the program.

+Master's students have the option of participating in research.
+The MS degree programs offer Project (one-semester) and Thesis (two-semester) research options.

 **Where is the official catalog information about the graduate programs in Computer Science?**

 Please see the &#147;catalog&#148; links next to each of the programs